mikowitz/microtest/README.txt

 TODOs:

-* Extract reporting into separate module, make pluggable output
+* Expand reporting module with customizable output
 * Add more assertions
 * Make contest work with it